DataDog/integrations-extras/vns3/README.md

 ### Configuration

-To capture metrics, you need to deploy Cohesive Networks' DataDog container, set up the VNS3 firewall, and configure the container.
+To capture metrics, deploy Cohesive Networks' DataDog container, set up the VNS3 firewall, and configure the container.
+For more details, see the [Cohesive Networks guide][4] or watch the [video][5].

-Read the guide [here][4].

-Watch the video [here][5].

 ## Data Collected